Biology 2060 - Anatomy and Physiology II » Summer 2020 » Lecture Exam 2

 D. vasoconstriction, increased urine output, and therefore increased blood pressure.

-E. vasoconstriction, sodium retention, and therefore increased blood pressure.
+E. vasodilation, increased urine output, and therefore decreased blood pressure.

 Question #43